 The Nationwide Children’s Hospital Hospice and Home-Based Palliative team is an interdisciplinary team who collaborates with families to support their goals of quality of life.
 We appreciate our roles as music and massage therapists and seeing the great outcomes of our sessions.
 It has been, and always will be, an honor to be part of their care!

 For more information on our family-centered approach to relieving pain and managing symptoms, click here.

-Brigid became a Licensed Massage Therapist in 2006, and joined Nationwide Children’s Hospital in 2011.
+Brigid Pargeon, MS, MT-BC, became a licensed massage therapist in 2006, and joined Nationwide Children’s Hospital in 2011.
 Brigid has worked on many inpatient units, and is currently serving the CTICU.
-She also became the Massage Therapist on the Hospice and Home-Based Palliative Team in January, 2017, and loves both positions..
+She also became the massage therapist on the Hospice and Home-Based Palliative team in January, 2017, and loves both positions..